ad1729/ad1729.github.io/README.md

     -   For previewing how a page would look on mobile, press \`Ctrl + Shift + I\` to access developer tools and click the mobile icon (same on Chrome and Firefox).
 Ideally nothing should be overflowing the page and creating lots of unnecessary whitespace on the page.

--   For converting the final ipynb file, this command should be run from the terminal
+-   For converting the final ipynb file, this command should be run from the terminal (also see [this](https://quarto.org/docs/projects/code-execution.html#notebooks))

     ```
     quarto convert posts/<post_dir>/ignored.ipynb --output posts/<post_dir>/index.qmd